 - Official transcripts from any college/university you have attended (if applicable).
-Those can be mailed to us, dropped off in a sealed envelope, or faxed directly from the school.
+Those can be mailed to us, dropped off in a sealed envelope, or faxed directly from the college.

 - Official high school transcript-submission methods are the same as the college transcript.

-- Clear copy of valid driver’s license-submit it using one of the other methods I have listed.
+- Clear copy of valid driver’s license-submit it using one of the other methods listed.

 - Placement test (if applicable) - Visit this

 link.
 Choose ACCUPLACER at the campus location you prefer, select the date and time, enter your name, etc. and submit it.

 I previously attended Northeast State.
 What is my first step to get back into